annaduan09/musa-5000-assignment-1/Assignment1.md

 ## Regression results

 The regression consists of:

 - the natural logarithm of median home value (LNMEDHVAL) regressed on percent of vacant house (PCTVACANT)
 - percent of single home units (PCTSINGLES)
 - percent of individuals with bachelor degree or higher (PCTBACHMOR)
 - households living in poverty (LNNBELPOV100) with natural log transformation

-The logarithm transformed regression model has a multiple $R^2$ of 0.6623 and adjusted $R^2$ of 0.6615 which means that approximately 66.23% of the log-transformed values of median home value can be explained by the predictors in the model.
+The log-transformed regression model has a multiple $R^2$ of 0.6623 and adjusted $R^2$ of 0.6615, which means that approximately 66.23% of the log-transformed values of median home value can be explained by the predictors in the model.
 This $R^2$ indicates a moderately strong relationship between median home value and the model predictors.

 ### Vacancy rate and households in poverty
 PCTVACANT and LNNBELPOV100 are negatively associated with median home value, indicating that increases in vacancy and poverty rate are associated with decreases in home prices.

 The estimate of PCTVACANT is -0.0191569, which demonstrates that a 1-unit increase in the percentage of vacant homes is associated with a decrease of 0.0191569 in the response variable of log-transformed median home value.
 Similarly, a 1-unit increase in the log-transformed share of households in poverty (LNNBELPOV100) is associated with a decrease of 0.0789054 in the median home value.
-In practical terms, a 1% increase in PCTVACANT and LNNBELPOV100 respectively lead to a $191.57 and $789.05 decrease in median home value.
+In practical terms, a 1% increase in PCTVACANT and LNNBELPOV100 respectively lead to a \$191.57 and \$789.05 decrease in median home value.

 ### Single homes and bachelors degrees
 PCTSINGLES and PCTBACHMOR are positively associated with median home value, meaning that increases in educational attainment and single homes are associated with increases in home prices.

 PCTSINGLES and PCTBACHMOR have the estimates of 0.0029769 and 0.209098 respectively, which implies that a 1-unit increase in the percentage of single home units and the percentage of individuals with a bachelor's degree is individually associated with an increase of 0.0029769 and 0.209098 in log-transformed median home value.
-In other words, a 1% increase in PCTSINGLES and PCTBACHMOR respectively leads to a $29.77 and $209.10 increase in median home value.
+In other words, a 1% increase in PCTSINGLES and PCTBACHMOR respectively leads to a \$29.77 and \$209.10 increase in median home value.

 ### Accuracy
 The standard error measures the variability and precision of the estimate, with lower values indicating higher precision.
 The t value measures the strength of the relationship between the predictor and the dependent variable.
 Higher absolute t values indicate a stronger relationship.
 In this regression, PCTBACHMOR has the highest absolute t value of 38.494 indicating its strongest relationship with median home value, and PCTSINGLES has the lowest absolute t value of 4.234, meaning it has the weakest relationship with median home value.